Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # Scripts Functions

+### isRunning(luaFile:String)
+Note: You must add `.lua` for it to work

+Check if the lua file is running and will return `true` if it's running currently

+- `luaFile` - The file that you want to detect that is running currently

+Example: `isRunning('mods/pathTotheFile/luafile.lua')`

+### getRunningScripts()
+Checks multiple lua files that are running

 ### getTextFromFile(path:String, ?ignoreModFolders:Bool = false)
+Note: You need to add the file format name for it to work

-Gets the text from file
+Gets the text from that file

 - `path` - The path of the text file that you are getting
-- `ignoreModFolders` - Ignores the mod folder with a boolean
+- `ignoreModFolders` - An optional parmeter that ignores the mod folder with a boolean

+Example: `getTextFromFile('pathTotheFile/ExampleFile.txt')`

 ### addLuaScript(path:String)
 Adds a lua script